End User Licence Agreement

 2.1.
 The Company shall provide the Services to the Healthcare Provider on the terms and conditions of this Agreement.

 3.1.1 The Service is a fully hosted web application accessible via the internet at https://www.BACP.wellola.com.
-The Software and database is hosted in a secure European Union data centre.
+The Software and database are hosted in a secure UK data centre.
 It provides an online practice management and client portal system to the Healthcare Provider.

 3.2.
 The Healthcare Provider is entirely responsible for maintaining the confidentiality of its passwords and accounts, and for any and all activities that occur under the Healthcare Provider’s accounts or passwords.